Respect to the greenest fashionistas! We bow down to these, some of the most sustainable designers ever!

 It’s more than likely a whole team of nameless, faceless designers.
 That’s fine, but sometimes, you really want to know more about the talent behind a brand.
 After all, they deserve the recognition.
 The most sustainable designers are often pioneers in their field, willing to put their name out there for increasing scrutiny from ever-wiser and more demanding customers.

-For sustainable designers, their entire reputation lies not only on the styles they imagine and produce, but also the clarity and honesty behind their production processes.
+For these sustainable designers, their entire reputation lies not only on the styles they imagine and produce, but also the clarity and honesty behind their production processes.

-10 Of The Most Sustainable Designers Ever
+10 Of The Most Sustainable Fashion Designers Ever

 This New York based designer is best known for two things: fabulous wedding gowns, and having appeared on the hit TV series, Project Runway.